 The wind often blows onto the shore at an angle which means there is a larger angle between the shore and one edge of the no-sail zone.
 Curved shores also provide a greater angle to sail in on one tack.
 Choose the tacking angle that gives the longest leg, therefore clearing the shore without the need to tack again.

 Find this angle before entering the water by raising the sails then swinging the trolley until the sails are amidships.
 Sail the boat in the opposite tacking direction to which it points.
 A current or tidal stream presence in the area complicates leaving and returning.
 Its direction and strength determines the way to leave or approach the shore.

-Skill and judgment is required when returning to a lee shore.
+Skill and judgment is required when returning for a lee shore landing.
 With the wind behind, it is an easy approach to a lee shore, but be careful with stopping techniques.
 Arriving at a lee shore in strong winds is dangerous because the waves will be steep and breaking, particularly if the shore is sloping into deep water.
 Keep to the windward side of the boat when disembarking, as breaking waves or a gust of wind can push the sailboat on top of you.
 Get the sailing dinghy ashore quickly.